jonathanschuchart/eager/README.md

 and combining all result files (containing f-measure, recall, precision) into one large csv file.

 ## Experimental Setups
-In order to define a specific experiments, a number of parameters can be defined.
+In order to define a specific set of experiments, a number of parameters can be defined via the command line.
 The list of parameters is available via `python main.py -h`.
 Each parameter is optional and defaults to a list of available values.
-For example, if you'd only like to run `boot_ea` and `multi_ke` you can specify `--emb_models boot_ea multi_ke`.
+For example, if you'd only like to run only with the embedding models `boot_ea` and `multi_ke` you can specify `--emb_models boot_ea multi_ke`.